mreider/there-and-back.org/content/people/pete-reider/an-afternoon-at-the-healthclub.md

 ---
-title: An afternoon at the health club
+title: An Afternoon at the Health Club
 date: "2011-04-28"
 ShowShareButtons: false
 weight: 70